JuliaFEM/AbaqusReader.jl/docs/src/contributing.md

 **Note:** Elements with the same node count and topology map to the same generic type.
 For example, `C3D8`, `C3D8R`, `C3D8H`, and `C3D8I` all map to `"Hex8"` since they're all 8-node hexahedra.
-AbaqusReader focuses on mesh topology, not analysis formulation details.
+Similarly, `CPS3` (plane stress), `CPE3` (plane strain), and `CAX3` (axisymmetric) all map to `"Tri3"` since they're all 3-node triangles.
+AbaqusReader focuses on mesh topology, not analysis formulation.

 #### 4. Add a Test